sal55/langs/Compilertest2.md

 **Optimisation** Optimisation was usually off except where it made an appreciable difference, and was felt it actually did something. gcc-O3 took the same time as gcc-O0, suggesting it hadn't bothered.

 **Host** All tests were done on an old Windows 7 PC, 64 bits, with spinning hard drive.
 Number of cores available was 2 (doubt any used more than one).
 Not the most up-to-date hardware, but all compilers ran on the same machine.

+### Runtimes

+This column has been added, so that some trade-offs can be compared.
+Runtime is how long it took to execute:

+    fann(10)

+in a program containin just the one function.

+(In the case of MS, which is unfinished, 15.7 is actual time, but others are from the older product and are projections for MS: 10 seconds when optimised via gcc-03; and 4.1 seconds when accelerated (not using JIT; it still executes bytecode).)

 ### My Compilers